 - a current CV

-Deadline: Please be sure to submit your sabbatical grant application by December 1st of the year preceding the planned term of sabbatical.
+Deadline: Please be sure to submit your sabbatical grant application by December 1st of the year preceding the planned term of the sabbatical.